 It can be difficult to make a decision when it comes to borrowing, both in business and your personal life.
 There is always an element of risk involved.

 When searching for business finance, whether for big investments or one-off purchases, a loan is the default funding option.
 It is easier to understand fixed repayments and terms, compared to the relative freedom of credit cards and overdrafts.

 However, requirements for loans change when a business makes an application.
 Personal loans are dependent on the person and their credit history.
-Business lenders need a full picture of both you and your business in order to make a decision.
-Business loans can be hard to get in certain sectors like e-commerce.
+Business leaders need a full picture of both you and your business in order to make a decision.
+Business loans can be hard to get in certain sectors like ecommerce.
 This is because most lenders aren’t experts in the space and may mistake cash flow challenges for weakness in the business.

 It is important to ensure that you’re confident and understand the requirements of business loans, before making an application.

 Types of Business Loan

 At face value, loans do all have a similar structure.
 A sum is given to you.
 You and the lender come to an arrangement over the repayment amounts and term length.
 Interest is then charged on top of your loan amount, and repaid to the lender.